SuhasKulkarni08/static/README.md

-This repo is connected from a Jenkins instance in AWS and the pipeline which is setup with various stages The pipeline is configured to build and demonstrate different stages The stages include Building, rectifying failed builds, Uploading the files to S3 repository Cinfiguring static code anayzers like LINT
+This repo is connected from a Jenkins instance in AWS and the pipeline which is setup with various stages The pipeline is configured to build and demonstrate different stages The stages include Building, rectifying failed builds, Uploading the files to S3 repository Configuring static code anayzers like LINT

 This demonstrates the mastery over Jenkins Pipeline